Saipan - Finally

 Banzai Cliff and Suicide Cliff

 Not far away, a tall escarpment named Suicide Cliff overlooks the coastal plain, and was another site of numerous deaths.
 At Banzai Cliff, some who jumped did not die and were captured by American ships.
 Both sites have a gorgeous view, so they generate very mixed emotions, especially when you read that the older children had to push the younger ones over in turn.
-Emperor Hirohito had written that Saipan was strategically too important and should be defended at all costs.
+Emperor Hirohito had written that Saipan was strategically too important and should be defended at all costs (See Saipan in a Nutshell).

-There's more information about t the role of Saipan in the World Wars at the American Memorial Park.
+There's more information about the role of Saipan in the World Wars, at the American Memorial Park.

 Or it would have, if Mitsu’s transport had co-operated.
 His people carrier is wheezing and clanging along.
 ‘Alternator’, he explains.
 We edge up the hills painfully, unlike the Chinese tourists.
 It seems it’s fashionable to rent a Mustang in red, shocking pink or yellow.
 The shocking pink is the most popular.
 Then you find a scenic spot, elevate the doors at a rakish angle and pose for selfies.

-Mitsu decrees that we should change vehicle to tackle the highest mountain in Saipan, Mount Tapochau ( 474 metres ) above sea level. for the 360 degree view of the island.
+Mitsu decrees that we should change vehicle, to tackle the highest mountain in Saipan, Mount Tapochau ( 474 metres ) above sea level. for the 360 degree view of the island.
 He brings round a pick up.
 Good, we might pick up a little pace now.
-But no, this one begins juddering too.
+But no, this one begins juddering too, as we edge up the limestone escarpment.
 ‘Fuel pump’, Mitsu says, pulling apologetic faces.
 The island is quietly green and jungle covered, with just one urban strip - the ‘capital’ Garapan.
 I can see all the bays running right to the tip of Saipan.
 On a clear day.
-I'm told, you can see as far as the northern islands
+I'm told, you can see as far as the northern islands.

 My Hotel on Saipan